petrknap/trunk/packages/Php/SpaydQr/README.md

-# Short Payment Descriptor with QR output for PHP
+# Short Payment Descriptor (SPayD) with QR output for PHP

 It connects [shoptet/spayd-php] and [endroid/qr-code] to one unit.